mascaldotfr/CoRT/deploy/README.managed.md

 While CoRT fetches PHP modules with composer, versioned release tarballs already include dependencies, so you don't need composer.
-You also don't need to tweak CoRT further, various things that only to the official CoRT have been expurged.
+You also don't need to tweak CoRT further, various things that only the official CoRT need have been expurged.

 ## Get the latest release version